 Logan Canyon has lots of different hikes and picnic areas.
 It is a beautiful canyon to simply drive through, especially in the fall.
 The following activities are all found in Logan Canyon.
+You can easily spend a day exploring this canyon.
 If you are looking for a list of things to do back in the town of Logan, we have a list for that, too!

 There are a bunch of little caves to explore that the locals call the Hobbit Caves.
 They are just a hop, skip, and a jump away from the car, so no long hike to visit.
 And bonus, there is a little waterfall where you cross the river to see the caves.
 We love this fun stop in Logan Canyon.